paytongagne/ADS/problems/DrivingSchool/doc.md

 - **actualizar(A, N)**: Increases student `A`'s score by `N`.
 If `A` is not enrolled, a domain error is thrown with the message: `El alumno A no esta matriculado.`
 - **examen(P, N)**: Returns a list of students under instructor `P` who qualify for the exam (students with a score of `N` or higher), sorted alphabetically.
 - **aprobar(A)**: Removes student `A` from the driving school upon passing the exam.
 All information about `A` is deleted.
 If `A` is not enrolled, a domain error is thrown with the message: `El alumno A no esta matriculado.`

+💡 Profesors and Studentes are uniquely identified by their name (a string).

 ## Implementation Requirements
 - Select an appropriate data structure to store the information.